gregpalmr/alluxio-trino-edge-cache/README.md

 h.
 If you change the query's projection list and add more columns, you will see more data being cached.
 In the first shell session window, run this Trino query:

-     trino>

      SELECT custkey, name, mktsegment, phone, acctbal, comment FROM  default.customer
      WHERE acctbal > 3500.00 AND acctbal < 4000.00
      ORDER BY name;

 i.
 Now, if you recheck the number of cache files in the second shell session window, you will see a much larger number of cache files.
 This was caused by a great number of columns being read from the parquet files and by Alluxio Edge caching that data.
 Run the command: